 Players are welcomed by the sculpture with a picture of an early physical version of the sculpture:

-Many images include captions telling the picture’s story:
+Many images include captions telling the sculpture’s story:

 Our playful twist is the “Oracle” — who gives Tarot-style readings: